mapstruct/mapstruct/readme.md

 MapStruct works in command line builds (plain javac, via Maven, Gradle, Ant etc.) and IDEs.

-For Eclipse, there is a dedicated plug-in under development (see https://github.com/mapstruct/mapstruct-eclipse) which goes beyond what's possible with an annotation processor, providing content assist for annotation attributes, quick fixes and more.
+For Eclipse, a dedicated plug-in is in development (see https://github.com/mapstruct/mapstruct-eclipse).
+It goes beyond what's possible with an annotation processor, providing content assist for annotation attributes, quick fixes and more.

 ### Maven

-For Maven-based projects add the following to your POM file in order to use MapStruct (the dependencies can be obtained from Maven Central):
+For Maven-based projects, add the following to your POM file in order to use MapStruct (the dependencies are available at Maven Central):

 ```xml
 ...